NeuroDesk/neurocommand/README.md

 - Run `bash build.sh --cli` to install in cli mode
 - Run `bash containers.sh` for installing indiviual containers or `bash containers.sh --all` for installing all containers
 - Run `module use $PWD/local/containers/modules/` to add the containers to your module search path.
 Add this to your .bashrc if working.
+- Run `module avail` to see the installed containers at the top of the list (neurodesk containers will take preference over system modules with the same name)

 #### For Lxde desktops
 If running on an lxde desktop...